-Information Al Hakim mosque Cairo, tours and Online Booking
+Information about Al Hakim mosque Cairo, tours, Booking

 Al Hakim mosque Cairo also known as Al-Jam`e Al-Anwar.
 In fact, it is the second largest Fatimid mosque in Cairo.
 Al Hakim bi-Amr Allah means “Ruler by God’s Command”.
 He known to many by his eccentric dictatorial and eccentric decrees.
 At one point he declared himself a divine entity.
 Al Hakim went off on a mysterious one way ride to al-Muqattam hills and never returned.
 In fact, the building of Al Hakim mosque Cairo started in 990 by the Caliph Al Aziz Billah.
 He is son of the famous Khalifa Al Moez Lideen Allah Al Fatimy.
 Wood cutters, their camels, mules, carts and wood logs banned from treading the street.
 This is To secure serenity and solemnity during the Fatimid Era.
 Moreover, streets lit all night by lanterns.
 Lanterns hung on the facades of buildings and shops.